woocommerce/woocommerce-blocks/docs/internal-developers/testing/smoke-testing.md

 In the `wp:woocommerce/product-search` substitute the URL used for the `action` attribute to your site URL or the block will not embedd correctly.

 ### 2. Create a page with the All Products Block, and some Filter Blocks, setup to test that functionality in isolation.
-Using the columns block here too is a good idea to keep things organized.
+Using the columns block here too is a good idea to keep things organized

 <details>
 <summary>You can copy and paste the following code into a new page to add all the blocks (click):</summary>